 N400 Waveform Analysis.

+DATA PROCESSING NEEDS TO GO HERE.

+Eyeblinks were removed with the help of EEGlab, a Matlab based program (find the reference…)

+Bad data sections were removed by hand after visual inspection

+Across all trials and stimulus types, 90% of the data was retained after movement data were removed.

+Data were combined by task type and stimulus type for only the second words in each pair.

 Lexical Decision Task.
 Five sites were chosen to examine priming for non-words, associative and semantic word pairs based on a survey of the literature.
 FZ, FCZ, CZ, CPZ, and CZ were used from the midline.
 OZ was excluded due to equipment problems.
 After each set was processed as described in the data processing section, differences from normal processing were calculated by subtracting unrelated word pair averages from each stimuli type.
 These stimuli were then tested with a single sample t-test comparing each processing difference from zero.
 The following hypotheses were expected:

-Non-word pairs will have significantly positive values because there will be a need to search the lexicon before a non-word decision can be made.
+Non-word pairs will have significantly negative values because there will be a need to search the lexicon before a non-word decision can be made.

-Semantic word pairs will have significantly negative values because priming will decrease the need to search the mental lexicon.
+Semantic word pairs will have significantly positive values because priming will decrease the need to search the mental lexicon.

 Associative word pairs may have significantly different values from unrelated word pairs, but a direction is not predicted.
 More positive values would indicate priming in the same mental lexicon as semantics, while more negative values would indicate a separation from the theorized semantic network and need to search the mental lexicon.